mostafanasser2000/-Mini-Full-Stack-Application-with-Dashboard/README.md

   - The `Frontend` running at `http://localhost:3000/` or `http://0.0.0.0:3000/`

-- To interact with backend from the React app Navigate to `http://localhost:3000/` or `http://0.0.0.0:3000/` on your browser
+- To interact with the backend from the React app Navigate to `http://localhost:3000/` or `http://0.0.0.0:3000/` on your browser

 - **Access the application**
   - Open your browser and go to `http://localhost:3000/` (React app frontend).
-  - he backend API will be accessible at `http://localhost:8000/`
+  - the backend API will be accessible at `http://localhost:8000/`

 ## Default Admin User